Tanuja-chenna/pognat/README.md

-- 👋 Hi, I’m @pognat
+- 👋 Hi, I’m Tanuja
-- 👀 I'm extremely new to the world of development for the web.
+- 👀 I'm extremely new to the world of Data Analysis | Machine Learning | Data Science.
 I have a background in enterprise hardware configuration.
 Mainframe/Networks.
-- 🌱 I’m currently learning Java/Spring, Javascript/React/Node.js (By way of cleverprogrammer)
+- 🌱 I’m currently learning Python, Algorithms and Advanced Statistics.
 - 💞️ I’m looking to collaborate on social good project.
-Coming from a world of sales/operations to becoming a software engineer
+Coming from a world of sales/operations to becoming a Machine Learning Engineer and/or Data Scientists
 - 📫 How to reach me: message me on github!

 <!---